 Driving Time From Cincinnati: 1 hour 50 minutes (112 miles)

-One of the most obvious destinations for a day trip from Cincinnati is its eastern neighboring city of Indianapolis.
+One of the most obvious destinations for a day trip from Cincinnati is its western neighboring city of Indianapolis.
 As the largest city in the state, Indianapolis offers a wide variety of things to do and places to see including a zoo, the largest auto racetrack in the world, the White River State Park, the world’s largest Childrens Museum, a city market, a canal walk, and much more.

 Hoosier National Forest